 Phil joined the club from the amateurs unfortunately he broke his arm in the first season, but then went on to play some great football for the club.
 He played in the 1975 reserves premiership and was a major player in our 1979 premiership win (our first in 51 years).
 Phil went on to play 205 games, which was only the second player to reach that milestone at the time.
 Mainly playing as a small forward he kicked 318 goals which is the 4th highest in our history.
 After retirement he went straight into coaching the senior side culminating in the 1988-9 back to back premierships.
 He continued coaching until 1992, he soon became President in 1995 and again took on the job in conjunction with Dean Mighell in 2003.
 He is a great supporter of the club and is currently involved with football and the club’s future at heart.
 He received life membership in 1984.
 Phil was selected as coach of the club’s team of the century.

 Brad came to the club in 1979 from Essendon and fitted in perfectly into the side which went on to win the 1979 premiership.
-Second in the best and fairest in 1980, tried out at AFL again with Essendon, Nth Melbourne and the Swans.
+Brad was second in the best and fairest in 1980, and tried out at AFL level again with Essendon, Nth Melbourne and the Swans.
 On returning he finished 3rd best and fairest in 1985, he was appointed captain of the club in 1987 and led us to the 1988-9 premierships, reaching 100 games during 1988 and receiving the best player in the finals award 1989.
 Retiring as a player in 1991 he stayed around helping as reserves runner and on senior selection, he was voted captain of the clubs team of the century.

 Brad was made a life member in 1990 and in his honour the club has named the Best 1st year player award in his name.

 Dave started his career with the club in 1945.
-He played mainly at centre half back with an occasional run in the rock.
+He played mainly at centre half back with an occasional run in the ruck.
 It is recorded that he was one of the last association players to use the now forgotten place kick.
 Many clubs tried to lure him away including a very lucrative offer from Broken Hill.
 He reached 200 games in 1954 and went on to reach 219 which is still unbeaten and will probably never be.
 After retirement in 1956 he coached the U19’s for five years winning the 1961 premiership.
 Dave had conflicting ideas with the club regarding the North Melbourne deal thinking that eventually having the VFL club at Coburg it would ultimately become Coburg and we would be playing in the VFL.
 He took on the president’s role in 1973-4 and was the clubs major sponsor with his earth moving company for many years.
-He was mad a life member in 1956; it was a sad day when the news arrived of his passing.
-As an aside our club was one of the first to play legal bingo in the state and Dave ironically won the first game played.
+He was a life member in 1956; it was a sad day when the news arrived of his passing.
+As a side our club was one of the first to play legal bingo in the state and Dave ironically won the first game played.
 Dave was selected in the clubs team of the century.

 Ian joined the club as a player in 1966 playing all his time in the reserves.
 He was interested in the social side of the club and assisted in bar work after senior games.
 Ian opened the old small kiosk and managed to serve hot foods for several years.
-He joined the senior committee in 1974 mostly working on the social side, when bingo started he spent two nights a week at various venues trying to get it off the ground successfully.
+He joined the senior committee in 1974 mostly working on the social side.
+Bingo then started and he spent two nights a week at various venues trying to get it off the ground successfully.
 He was elected vice president in 1978, players advocate at the tribunals from 1981-99.
 Took on the presidency in 1983-4, vice president again 85-91, 1999; Treasurer 1986-9 and again 1996-7.
 Chairman of the Board of directors 1987-8.
 Operated the scoreboard for all three teams from 1990-2000.
 Was awarded the Gillon award for services from the VFA 2001.
 The Lloyd Moss award in 2009 and club life membership in 1977.
 The club named an office in his name in respect of his services.
 Awarded VFL life membership 2015.